Hot Creek near Mammoth Lakes California

 Best flows

 Use the flume trend as a context check, not a magic number.
-Stable clear flow is the best signal for technical dry-fly or emerger fishing; sudden color, weed drag, or a sharp jump in current should push the day toward fewer casts or another creek.
+Stable clear flow is the best signal for technical dry-fly or emerger fishing.
+Sudden color, weed drag, or a sharp jump in current should push the day toward fewer casts or another creek.

-When to skip
+When to leave

 Skip the trip when closure boundaries near the geologic site are active in the reach you planned to fish, when wind ruins long-leader control, when snowmelt muddies the lanes, or when crowding forces you to rush drifts in a tiny public section.